pecigonzalo/Oh-My-Posh/README.md

 ```
 Import-Module "Oh-My-Powershell" -DisableNameChecking -NoClobber
 ```
-Now reload your powersell profile
+Now reload your Powershell profile

 Alternative Installation (local installation):
-Download and extract or clone the repository into a folder EG ```C:\TEMP``` Open a powershell session and run
+Download and extract or clone the repository into a folder e.g. ```C:\TEMP``` Open a Powershell session and run
 ```
 cd C:\TEMP
 .\install.ps1 -local $true